PaulBreugnot/GraphGitHub/README.md

 `pip install git+https://github.com/PaulBreugnot/GraphGitHub#egg=graphGitHub`

 # Usage
-To know how to use this package, you should check each function documentation directly in the code, but above all the [provided examples] (https://github.com/PaulBreugnot/GraphGitHub/tree/master/examples).
+To know how to use this package, you should check each function documentation directly in the code, but above all the [provided examples](https://github.com/PaulBreugnot/GraphGitHub/tree/master/examples).